mjprzybilla/master_thesis/README.md

 **Chapter_05** - Quantifying evolution towards malignancy in Early and Late organoids

-**Supplementary** - Additional Figures provided in the Supplementary Material of the thesis.
+**Supplementary_Material** - Additional Figures provided in the Supplementary Material of the thesis.